Moumita2002/assignment/README.md

 -> A 'Payment Successfull' toast notification is displayed once the user submits the form sucessfully.

+-> The data is then stored in the database.

 # The features that I can add to make it more advanced: